maxthraxx/WFGY/OS/README.md

   - Resonance Logic: understands your tone and domain
   - Self-correcting reasoning: generates ideas with internal coherence

-- 🧩 TXT Core will be released by the end of July.
+- 🧩 TXT Core will be released by the end of August.

 ---